In the state of Texas, drug and alcohol offenses carry a variety of charges and consequences.

 While all drug offenses are serious, the exact penalties depend on the amount and type of drug in one’s possession.
 The least serious offenses are state jail felonies, resulting in anywhere from 180 days to two years in a state jail facility.

 A first offense for a minor in possession is considered a class C misdemeanor.
 There’s no jail time on the table, but a minor may have to pay a fine and attend education classes that explore the reasons for the state’s drug and intoxication laws.
 For repeat offenders, the state has the option to assign jail time.
 Community service and a driver’s license suspension are other options available to the court.

 Public intoxication is punishable by a fine unless the offender is a minor.
 A minor may be required to attend an alcohol awareness program.

 If you or someone you love is facing a drug or intoxication offense charge, the Neal Davis Law Firm can help.
-We specialize in numerous areas of criminal law including drug possession.
-Contact us today for a free consultation and see how we can assist in your case.
+We focus on numerous areas of criminal law including drug possession.
+Contact us today to schedule an appointment and see how we can assist in your case.